 Due to its efficient design, the water heater produces condensate (water) as a normal by-product of heating the water.

 This condensate is acidic, with a pH level between 3 and 4.
-Local building codes might require an in-line neutralizer to be installed (not included) to treat this water.
+Local building codes may require an in-line neutralizer to be installed (not included) to treat this water.
+The maximum condensate flow rate is 3.6 GPH.